controlecidadao/samantha_ia/README.md

 ### Running Samantha

-Once installed, open Samantha by double clicking on `open_samantha.bat` file.
+Open Samantha by double clicking on `open_samantha.bat` file.
 Windows may ask you to confirm the source of the `.bat` file.
 This authorisation is required only the first time you run the program.
 Click on 'More info' and confirm:<br>

 ![directory](https://github.com/controlecidadao/samantha_ia/blob/main/images/open_samantha.png)<br><br>